Monarda citriodora

 Monarda is widely used as an additive to tea - just a couple of leaves will give a cup of tea an exquisite aftertaste, a seasoning for meat dishes and salads to whet appetite and improve digestion.

-Agrotechnics: the plant is unpretentious, cold-resistant, prefers light neutral soils (does not tolerate acidic and very moist peat soils).
-It responds well to organic fertilization.
+The plant is undemanding, cold-resistant, and prefers light neutral soils (does not tolerate acidic and very wet peat soils).

 Bergamot, Scarlet Monarda, Oswego Tea or Crimson Beebalm.